-No matter where you are in learning copywriting, whether you think you’re a pro or you’ve never written a word to sell anything ever, this book is chock full of juicy tips, techniques, and strategies that will help you improve your copy across the board.
+No matter where you are in learning copywriting, whether you think you’re a pro or you’ve never written a word to sell anything ever, this book is full of great tips and strategies that will help you improve your copy across the board.
 31 Copywriting Secrets Jim Edwards is a straightforward book about turning you into a master of your copywriting career.
-Through practice, you will become sharper with the principles.
+Through practice, your skills will become sharper.

 Jim shares 31 secrets that will improve your effectiveness in copywriting for sure.
 I won’t cover them in as detail in all fairness to the author but I will describe them to you briefly with some context as to how the tip has helped me.
-I didn’t enjoy writing in school but I do enjoy blogging because its kind of my own thing.
+I didn’t enjoy writing in school but I do enjoy blogging because I can choose the topics I want to write about.

 Copy really did change my life and it continues to do so.
 It is an amazing skill to possess and can help you and those you care about.